We all come to a point in our lives when we decide to make a change.

 Don’t get discouraged when things don’t go to plan.
 Just come back the next day and try again.
 It’s more important to train the next time than it is to beat yourself up over the session that just didn’t/couldn’t/wouldn’t happen.

-It’s just so important, more important than having the perfect workout plan or gym set-up or perfect diet and supplementation regimen.
+But the details of change and creating the habits to be successful is just so important, more so than having the perfect workout plan or gym set-up or perfect diet and supplementation regimen.
 If you don’t understand the mechanics of how to consistently put steps to action, then you are more likely to quit before you reach your goals.